Our Local Community

 Our Local Community (OLC) is an Australian political party that competes in local elections in New South Wales.
 The party was formed in 2013 by former Parramatta mayor Paul Garrard, and is currently registered with the New South Wales Electoral Commission (NSWEC).

 Unlike many other local government political parties in Australia, OLC competes in and has members on several different councils.

-As of July 2024, there are four OLC councillors on Parramatta City Council, three on Cumberland City Council and two on Canada Bay City Council.
+As of July 2026, there are zero OLC councillors on Parramatta City Council, three on Cumberland City Council, one on Liverpool City Council and one on Canterbury Bankstown City Council.

 History

 OLC founder and then-Parramatta councillor Paul Garrad was a member of the Labor Party until 2004 when he was not preselected to run for the state electorate of Granville.
 He was re-elected to council at the 2012 local elections after forming Woodville Independents.

 In 2013, Garrard founded OLC, which had around 300 members in its first year.

 2017 elections

 In 2017, OLC won two seats in Cumberland and two seats in Parramatta.
 The party also contested Canterbury-Bankstown.

-Cumberland Labor councillor Steve Christou defected to OLC in 2019, as did directly-elected Labor mayor of Canada Bay Angelo Tsirekas in October 2021.
+Cumberland Labor councillor Steve Christou defected to OLC in 2019, as did directly elected Labor mayor of Canada Bay Angelo Tsirekas in October 2021.

 OLC councillor Andrew Wilson joined The Small Business Party in 2021.